Quenched Kitaev Chain: Analogous model of Gravitational Collapse

 where $p_i$ and $q_i$ are the eigenvalues of two density matrices, i. e.,

 for some orthonormal basis ${|i>}$.
 Note that we have taken the situation where the two density matrices can be simultaneously diagonalized by unitary matrices.

 \ref{fidelity} contains the plot of the fidelity between $\rho_{T}$ and $\rho_{GS}$ --- between the initial thermal (with non-zero $T/J$) and ground state --- as a function of $T/J$.
 We see that as $T/J$ decreases, the fidelity goes closer to unity.
-Thus, the information content in bits per Fermion can be used as an indicator to identify quantum phases \cite{subir,carr2011}.
-To our knowledge, this is the first time that the information content in bits per Fermion can possibly be used as a tool to identify quantum phase transition.
+Thus, the information content in bits per Fermion can be used as an indicator to identify the driving term of the dynamics in the thermal background \cite{subir,carr2011}.